open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.SqlClient/README.md

 ```

 > [!NOTE]
-> When using the built-in `System.Data.SqlClient` only stored procedure
+> When using the built-in `System.Data.SqlClient`, only stored procedure command
-command names will ever be captured.
-When using the `Microsoft.Data.SqlClient`
+names will be captured.
+To capture query text, other command text and
-NuGet package (v1.1+) stored procedure command names, full query text, and other
+stored procedure command names, you need to use the `Microsoft.Data.SqlClient`
-command text will be captured.
+NuGet package (v1.1+).

 ### Enrich